 Trains leave Ollantaytambo for Cusco every day between 5 p.m. and 9:15 p.m.
 Schedules and exact times are subject to change.

-The Sacred Valley lets you get your adrenaline fixed on the way to the ruins.
+The Sacred Valley lets you get your adrenaline fix on the way to the ruins.
 Leave the tour bus behind, go mountain biking to the Moray ruins, or ride over the 14,400-foot Abra Malaga pass.

 Full-day mountain bike trips are excellent for multi-day hikes and bike combos.
 For a more minor outdoor adventure, book with Kondor Path Tours.